ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

-With the Rockrider E-ST 900, I think Decathlon have really built an excellent electric mountain bike, and made it accessible to a lot more riders.
+With the Rockrider E-ST900, I think Decathlon has built an excellent electric mountain bike, and made it accessible to a lot more riders.

 Previously, if you wanted an e-MTB with this kind of specification, you would be forking out £2000 plus.
-Here we have an ebike with all the bells and whistles for nearly a £500 less.
+Here we have an e-bike with all the bells and whistles for nearly £500 less.

 decathlon rockrider e-st 900 electric mountain bike review conclusion

 For the price, I honestly can’t fault it.
-I like it so much, i’m tempted to buy one myself!
-When you compare this side by side with the competition, it becomes plainly obvious that the prestigious brands like Cube, Specialized, Trek and Giant can’t come close to this bike in terms of sheer value for money.
+I like it so much, I’m tempted to buy one myself!
+When you compare this side by side with the competition, it becomes obvious that prestigious brands like Cube, Specialized, Trek and Giant can’t come close to this bike in terms of sheer value for money.

 👉All sizes in stock now – visit Decathlon here